samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 They happen due to an error in the python code of the nodes itself which probably happens when you try to do something with the node that the developers didn't consider, but AN is smart and avoids almost all of those complications.
 This may also happen when you try to code something yourself that isn't really right.

 AN will display a red border and stop executing and tells you to report this bug to the developers, because it is probably is, so report when ever this happens to you.

-I don't really have an example now to show you how it happen or how to fix it, but we may encounter some of these on our way.
-So don't worry, I will show you a fatal error before we finish this series.